jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Verizon-Data-Breach-Investigations-Report-2024.md

 things and consumes this information with a keen eye helps keep us honest.
-Detailing our methods is an important part of that honesty.First, we make mistakes.
+Detailing our methods is an important part of that honesty.
+First, we make mistakes.
 A column transposed here, a number not updated there.
 Were likely to discover a few things to fix.
-When we do, well list them on our corrections page: https: verizon.combusinessresources reportsdbir2024corrections.Second, science comes in two flavors: creative exploration and causal hypothesis testing.
+When we do, well list them on our corrections page: https: verizon.combusinessresources reportsdbir2024corrections.
+Second, science comes in two flavors: creative exploration and causal hypothesis testing.
 The DBIR is squarely in the former.
 While we may